UP: 227 people arrested in Friday protests | Law-Order

 - India

-A total of 227 people were arrested from various districts of Uttar Pradesh in connection with Friday violence, a senior police official has said.
+A total of 227 people were arrested from various districts of Uttar Pradesh in connection with Friday's violence, a senior police official has said.

+Of these people, 68 were arrested from Prayagraj and 50 from Hathras, Additional Director General of Police (Law and Order) Prashant Kumar said in a statement on Saturday.
+Among the rest, 48 people were nabbed in Saharanpur, 28 in Ambedkarnagar, 25 in Moradabad, and eight in Firozabad, he said.

 There were protests in Bijnor, Moradabad, Rampur, and Lucknow.
 Sloganeering took place in Lucknow.